 Pay For a Seat Assignment

-American allows even basic economy flyers pay extra for a seat, starting right when you book your flights.
-These fees will vary widely by flight, but they’re pretty reasonable: The fee for a seat typically starts at $9 or $10 for a middle seat and just a few bucks more for an aisle or window seat.
+American allows even basic economy flyers to pay extra for a seat, starting right when you book your flights.
+The American Airlines seat selection fee will vary wildly by flight, but at times they can be quite reasonable.
+The fee for a seat typically starts at $10 or $12 for a middle seat and just a few bucks more for an aisle or window seat.
 Seats closer to the front of the plane will generally cost more than those at the rear.

 Just beware that if your basic economy fare isn’t a nonstop flight, you’ll have to pay separately for each segment of the trip.

-But don’t count on getting a better seat for free by talking to a gate agent shortly before departure – a favorite trick among frequent flyers.
+And don’t count on getting a better seat for free by talking to a gate agent shortly before departure – a favorite trick among frequent flyers.
 You still have to pay up to move to a better, empty seat before boarding.
 Of course, this may vary by agent.
-And if your flight is full, you’re out of luck.

 So if you want to ensure you're not stuck between strangers, your best bet is likely to pay up for a seat assignment right when you book – or long before your flight takes off.